 - Interest rates look like they’re going up: If you’re not on a fixed-rate mortgage, your monthly repayments will be liable to go up and down without much warning.
 Generally, this will happen roughly in line with the Bank of England’s base rate (the official borrowing rate).
 If this looks set to go up, you could save money by switching to a fixed-rate mortgage, which would freeze your interest rates (and therefore your monthly repayments) for a set period of time.
 Just be careful though as interest rates can be hard to predict, and they may go back down again.
 So, you’ll be taking a bit of a punt!

 Sounds good, right?
 However, don’t jump in too quickly!
 Remortgaging can come with fees (we’ll break these down a bit later), so you’ll still need to weigh up the potential savings against the potential costs to make sure it’s worth it.
 If you’re not a fan of maths then don’t worry – a mortgage broker can do all the sums for you (potentially for free if you pick wisely!).
-Check out our pick of the best brokers for help finding one.

 3. To release equity

 In need of some cash?
 If you’ve built up enough equity in your home, you could take out a new, bigger mortgage to cover more of the value of your property and therefore reduce the portion you own outright.
 This will unlock some cash that can go straight into your pocket.